 Edward began studies at the Royal College of Music when he was ten, and is a first class graduate of the Royal Academy of Music where he was a prize-winning student.
 Additionally, he has studied at Indiana University's Jacobs School of Music, and is an alumnus of the Lucerne Festival Academy.
 Edward holds two MMus degrees with Distinction from the Royal Conservatoire of Scotland.
 During his studies, Edward won the conservatoire’s most prestigious prizes in both solo and chamber music performance, including the Governor’s Keyboard Recital Prize and the Piano Accompaniment Prize, amongst numerous other successes.
 He was supported by a full scholarship and a Musicians Benevolent Fund award.
 He now maintains a position at the RCS as lecturer in piano in both the senior and junior departments.
 Under his additional role as staff accompanist, he has created all of the new accompaniment modules that the conservatoire offers its students.
 He is a principal study teacher for the University of Glasgow, accompanist and coach at the Aberdeen International Festival of Youth Arts, and has recently given masterclasses at home and abroad, including at the University of Edinburgh and the Estonian Academy of Music and Theatre.

 Edward is pleased to be represented by Classical Musicians Scotland.

 Edward Cohen has established himself as one of the most versatile and in-demand pianists in Scotland.
-Equally at home as a concerto soloist, recitalist, chamber musician, choral accompanist, or educator, he regularly collaborates with leading musicians in the country’s major performance venues and festivals in his home country and beyond.
+Equally at home as a concerto soloist, recitalist, chamber musician, choral accompanist, or educator, he regularly collaborates with leading musicians in major performance venues and festivals in his home country and beyond.